kredar/kredar.github.io/_posts/2023-06-03-How-to-Analyze-App-Reviews-Using-GPT.md

 ---
-title: "Revolutionizing Text Analytics with LLM and Prompt Engineering"
+title: "NLP and Text Analytics using foundational LLMs"
 excerpt: "Learn how Large Language Models simplify sentiment analysis, emotion detection, and topic extraction, all in just two API calls."
 tags:
   - NLP